RoThePro/Computational-Methods-in-Neuroscience/README.md

  ### Projects

  Projects will be given after the completion of entire concepts such as Hoc or data analysis.
 As a result they will be more heavily weighted than the exercises.

+ ### Order of Class
+ 1 week python
+ 1 week neuroscience
+ 3 week hoc/ neuron
+ 2 week intro to brain data and intro to signal processing 2 week finish hoc
+ 2 week finish signal processing connectomics
+ I will remove this just for reference till we finish